 Located in Washington, DC, The Duke Ellington School of the Arts is a high school with full academic courses in art education: Dance, Literary Media and Communications, Museum Studies, Instrumental or Vocal Music, Theatre, Technical Design/Production, and Visual Arts.

 Synergy Fitness for Her is a complete health and wellness gym for women located in Durham, NC.
-Synergy supports other local nonprofits in the community.
-They encouraged members to support their community efforts by having monthly drives for a selection business.
-The pieces in this collection are the marketing collateral I created for Synergy to advertise monthly drives to selected organizations.
+Synergy supports other local nonprofits in the community by donating some of the class proceeds to the organizations.
+I created marketing materials to advertise these monthly donation drives.

 XO Communications, provides high-quality IP and Ethernet networks that customers rely on for their domestic and international communications.
 XO was in need of a design for their employee intranet.
 I created the web layout for their internal HR intranet.

-Christian Life Church
+Christian Life Church, Manassas, VA

-Grace Redemption Family Worship Center
+Grace Redemption Family Worship Center, Manassas, VA